|Rewards Rating:||4.7 / 5|

-IHG Rewards Club Premier cardholders have a variety of redemption options at their disposal, including hotel stays, gift cards, merchandise, flights and more.
-Like most hotel loyalty programs, however, the value of points earned with the card varies widely based on how you use them:
+IHG One Rewards Premier cardholders have a variety of redemption options at their disposal, including hotel stays, gift cards, merchandise, flights and more.
+Like most hotel loyalty programs, however, the value of points earned with the card varies widely based on how you use them

 Redeeming IHG rewards for gift cards, merchandise, flights (booked through the IHG travel portal) or stays at non-IHG properties will cut the value of each point by half or more, so we wouldn’t recommend these options unless you need to use points but don’t have a trip scheduled in the near future.

-Finally, IHG Rewards Club Premier cardholders can also choose to transfer points to one of 39 partner airline programs.
-The transfer rate is poor in most cases, but since many airline miles are worth more than an IHG point, the partners listed below offer better deals than other IHG redemption options:
+Finally, IHG One Rewards Premier cardholders can also choose to transfer points to one of 39 partner airline programs.
+The transfer rate is poor in most cases, but since many airline miles are worth more than an IHG point, the partners may offer better deals than other IHG redemption options.

 You can view full list of IHG transfer partners and transfer rates on their website.